CaraGim/caragim.github.io/_posts/2019-04-02-file-handling.md

 end
 {% endhighlight %}

-2. Writes the number of lines then each line as a string.
+Second.
+Writes the number of lines then each line as a string.
 {% highlight ruby %}
  def write_data_to_file(a_file)
   count = a_file.puts.to_i